cloudozer/disco/docs/indp.md

 Box1 - Port1 ---//--- Port2 - Box2

+A wire has exactly two ends connecting two boxes in a network.

 ### The Model

 A process which is a part of a distributed application may send a message to another process that may run in a different container and on a different box.
 To deliver the message IvanOS should find a path between the two given boxes.
 The proposed model assumes that network discovery app is a system application that runs on each box and constantly explores the network.
 So, this is the only source of information about the network for any other processes.